Updated May 25, 2023

 Architecture and Design

 The magnificent structure, in its entirety, shows a lot about the Maya and Toltec conception of the cosmos, which closely connects to what was apparent in the Yucatán Peninsula.
-The Temple of Kukulkan sometimes referred to as El Castillo, is the most well-known building in this area.
+The Temple of Kukulkan, sometimes called El Castillo, is the most well-known building in this area.
 This magnificent pyramid shows the precision and significance of Maya’s astronomy and the strong impact of the Toltecs, whose invasion caused a fusion of the two traditional cultures.

-There are a total of 365 steps in the temple, one for every day of the year.
-The summit deck is visible after climbing 91 steps across every four sides of the temple.
+There are 365 steps in the temple, one for every day of the year.
+The summit deck is visible after climbing 91 steps across every four temple sides.
 The ball court at Chichen Itza is 168 meters long by 70 meters, making it the biggest one of its kind in the Caribbean.

 There are several fun and informative things you can do at Chichen Itza.